MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 If you do not exactly understand what is *docker image*, *docker container* and *docker volume* do not worry.
-You do need to only know how to run and develop code in docker what is explained in below.
-However if you like to fully explore features avilable in docer and utilise its full potential pleas look into documentation in https://docs.docker.com/engine/userguide/
+You do need to only know how to run and develop code in docker, how to do it is explained in below.
+However if you like to fully explore features available by running MoFEM in docker and utilize its full potential pleas look into documentation in https://docs.docker.com/engine/userguide/

 ##Running docker container